 The key problem with sugar, according to Lockhart is that it has a never-ending cycle. the more sugar you ingest, the more hungry for sugar you get.
 And we all know how that can end, especially if you’re a fighter who’s been withholding it for months.
 Luckily, the George Lockhart diet has a solution to this common problem.

 What Lockhart does is add a bit of cinnamon to some warm water.
 He propagates anything, from a stick or teaspoon to a tablespoon of the stuff.
 Cinnamon has actually no impact on your caloric intake but is incredible in cutting sugar craving down.
 If they’re followed by hunger, George likes to throw in some psyllium husk to make it a fiber-rich drink.
 Now you cut sugar cravings and stop hunger in one motion.
+This is just one example of the many diet tips for grapplers he has to offer.

 Pre And Post Workout Nutrition

 However, gulping down a protein shake after a workout is not going to do anything for you.
 Your body requires carbs after training and lots of them!
 Protein does absolutely nothing for you.
-It is a misconception that is left over from outdated bodybuilding practices.
+It is a misconception that is leftover from outdated bodybuilding practices.
 It’ll work for builders, but not for grapplers.
-SO stick to carbs like dried fruits after rolling.
+So stick to carbs like dried fruits after rolling.

 As far as supplements go, George doesn’t advocate their use but doesn’t forbid it either.
 Supplements are a highly individual thing, so using some might actually work for some people.
 The thing with supplements is that they’re processed products.
 And, as we covered earlier, processed foods are a no-no in the George Lockhart diet.

 One thing that Lockhart absolutely avoids is fat burners.
 As he states, fat burners work in of two main ways, neither of which is healthy.
 Fat burners either jack up your heart rate so that you do not want to even think about food or they suppress appetite.
 Both ways are due to a bunch of chemicals that are anything but natural, so they have no place in the George Lockhart diet.
 What’s worse is that the body gets used to fat burners so you’ll need more and more to get an effect.
+Diet Tips For Grapplers

 As far as approved supplements go, George likes to use vitamins, especially with deficient athletes.
 Those most deficient in certain vitamins are usually vegetarians and vegans, so they should definitely pick up a vitamin supplement.

 The one thing everyone out there wants to figure out is fat loss.
 Whenever someone mentions a nutritionist, people think about fat loss and shredded abs.
-Regardless if the goal is a six pack or maximum performance, people always have fat loss in their mind, even if it’s not a priority.
+Regardless if the goal is a six-pack or maximum performance, people always have fat loss in their mind, even if it’s not a priority.

-Training wise, Lockhart advises doing things you want to increase training hours.
-Whatever you like doing (for grapplers, that mans more BJJ) is the best way of sneaking in more hours and leaning out.
+Training-wise, Lockhart advises doing things you want to increase training hours.
+Whatever you like doing (for grapplers, that man’s more BJJ) is the best way of sneaking in more hours and leaning out.
 Furthermore, the main thing in fat loss, especially for grapplers and fighters is that it mustn’t be a priority.
 Fat loss is a certain by-product of the George Lockhart diet.
-The main goals, however, are better health, increased performance and more strength and power.
+The main goals, however, are better health, increased performance, and more strength and power.
 Having abs comes as a great bonus!

 Weight Cuts And Weigh-Ins

-Why do so many fighters turn to the George Lockhart diet are that they’re never hungry.
+Why do so many fighters turn to the George Lockhart diet is that they’re never hungry.
 Geroge has his fighters eat up to 10 times a day, meaning they never go hungry.
 At the same time, they manage to strip the pounds off, while keeping their power levels intact. this is the delicate balance of weight cutting that so many got wrong before.

-For same day weigh-ins, which are common in grappling, Lockhart advocates cutting no more than 5 lbs in the days leading up to it.
+For same-day weigh-ins, which are common in grappling, Lockhart advocates cutting no more than 5 lbs in the days leading up to it.
 Anything more brings the risk of dehydration and fatigues your organism.
 That means you’ll make the weight, but be completely useless in the fight.

 When it comes to cheating meals, the Geroge Lockhart diet forbids anything processed for a cheat meal.
 Other than that, you can have whatever you want.
 The no processed food rule means no fried food or fast food.
 While people can’t perceive this as a cheat meal, it can be one, depending on the quantity.
 Geroge’s cheat mals allow you to eat as much as you want, as long as you’re still adhering to the principles of his diet.